GMOD/jbrowse-components/website/docs/developer_guide.md

 the renderer's getFeatures call

-The base ServerSideRendererType class has a built-in getFeatures function that, in turn, calls your data adapter's getFeatures function, but if you need tighter control over how your data adapter's getFeatures method is called then your renderer.
+The base ServerSideRendererType class has a built-in getFeatures function that, in turn, calls your adapter's getFeatures function, but if you need tighter control over how your adapter's getFeatures method is called then your renderer.
 The Hi-C renderer type does not operate on conventional features and instead works with contact matrices, so the Hi-C renderer has a custom getFeatures function